yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 End-user's device may not have an app claiming *User-Interacting Authorization Server's* urls, when:

 * *User-Interacting Authorization Server* offers no native app.
-* Or such an app is offered, but is not installed on the end-user's device.
+* Or such an app is offered, but is not installed on the end-user's device..

 In such case interacting with *User-Interacting Authorization Server's* MUST use the browser as user agent.
 This is similar to the flow described in "OAuth 2.0 for Native Apps" {{RFC8252}}, and referred to in {{App2App}} as **App2Web**, and is therefore not discussed further in this document.